Notes & Resources

 - Humphreys, Introduction to Lie Algebras and Representation Theory slightly easier to read.

-- Ashok Das, Lie Groups and Lie Algebras for Physicists, lacking some maths but fairly intuitive
+- Ashok Das, Lie Groups and Lie Algebras for Physicists, lacking some maths but fairly intuitive.

 - Fuchs, Schweigert, Symmetries, Lie Algebras and Representations: a Graduate course for Physicists.
-Very good.

 Supersymmetry